mikhailshilkov/mikhailio-hugo/content/2020/10/how-to-deploy-temporal-to-azure-container-instances/index.md

 ghissueid: 47
 ---

-# How To Deploy Temporal to Azure Container Instances

 In [my previous article](https://mikhail.io/2020/10/practical-approach-to-temporal-architecture/), I outlined the various components of [Temporal](https://temporal.io) and how they interact.
 Today's blog builds on this knowledge and demonstrates an example Temporal deployment.

 It's a minimalistic deployment on Azure which combines a managed MySQL database with Azure Container Instances, suitable for simple experimentation and development.
 Here is a diagram of the cloud infrastructure: